 According to Wikipedia,

 The University of Houston is a public research university in Houston, Texas.
-Founded in 1927, UH is the flagship institution of the University of Houston System and the university in Texas with over 47,000 students.
-Its campus spans in southeast Houston, and was known as University of Houston–University Park from 1983 to 1991.
+Founded in 1927, UH is a member of the University of Houston System and the university in Texas with over 47,000 students.
+Its campus spans in southeast Houston, and it was known as University of Houston–University Park from 1983 to 1991.
 The university is classified as an "R1: Doctoral Universities – Very high research activity".

 |Annual Applications||Acceptance||Graduation Rate||Median SAT Score||Median ACT Score|